 Students living on campus move into their residence halls during this period after completing all necessary clearances in the Winchester Center.
-Student leaders, faculty, and staff will be on hand to welcome students and families and assist them with moving belongings into your new home.
+Student leaders, faculty, and staff will be on hand to welcome students and families and assist them with moving belongings into their new homes.

 Commuter students check-in at Rogers Hall in the Winchester Center.

-All students living in residence halls must attend the meeting in their building.
+All students living in residence halls must attend this meeting in their building.

 Student Orientation Staff (SOSers) will meet with their orientation groups for the first time in the Quad and then move to break-out locations.

-Join President Bart Darrell, faculty, and staff at the annual Welcome Dinner on the Front Lawn.
+Join faculty and staff at the annual Welcome Dinner on the Front Lawn.

 Participate in a campus tradition that marks the official beginning of your college career.
 New Students are ceremonially passed from the Admission Staff to the Student Services and Academic Affairs staff.
 Vice President of Academic Affairs, Dr. Paula Dehn, will provide a charge to the class.

-Join us to celebrate the beginning of the school year with a special worship service in Tapscott Chapel.
+- 10:00 a.m.
+Welcome Worship Service Join us to celebrate the beginning of the school year with a special worship service in Rogers Hall.